MD-Mostofa-Kamal/woocommerce-add-to-cart-button-text-change/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Support
-If you encounter any issues or have questions about this plugin, please open an issue on this repository or contact the maintainer directly at your-email@example.com.

 Acknowledgments
 WooCommerce - The open-source eCommerce platform for WordPress.